Farm Household Income Forecast for 2019 and 2020—February 2020 Update

 Total median farm household income is forecast to increase to $76,810 in 2019 and to remain relatively flat in 2020, at $76,590.
 In percentage terms, that is a nominal increase of 5.6 percent (a 4.1 percent increase after inflation) between 2018 and 2019, and a subsequent decline of 0.3 percent (a 2.1 percent decline after inflation) in 2020.
 The forecast rise in 2019 is notable because it is counter to the trend from 2015 through 2018 of declining median farm household income.

 Farm households typically receive income from both farm and off-farm sources.
-The total median income of U.S. farm households increased steadily over 2010-14, reaching an estimated $81,637 in 2014.
-Median household income, which fell 6 percent in 2015 and remained flat in 2016, is forecast to rise 1.7 percent in 2017 to $77,551 in nominal terms (0.2 percent when adjusted for inflation).
-Median farm income earned by farm households is estimated at -$940 in 2016 and is forecast at -$1,093 in 2017.
-In recent years, slightly more than half of farm households have lost money on their farming operations each year.
-Most of these households earn positive off-farm income—and median off-farm income is forecast to increase 2.3 percent, from $66,468 in 2016 to $68,011 in 2017, and another 2.8 percent in 2018 to $69,940.
+The total median income of U.S. farm households increased steadily over 2010-14, reaching an estimated $81,637 in 2014 in nominal terms.
+Median household income, which fell 6 percent in 2015 and remained flat in 2016, is forecast to rise 3.5 percent from its 2016 level by 2018 to $78,886 (but decrease 0.8 percent in inflation-adjusted terms).
+Median farm income earned by farm households is estimated at -$940 in 2016 and is forecast to decline to -$1,316 in 2018.
+In recent years, slightly more than half of farm households have had negative farm income each year.
+Most of these households earn positive off-farm income—and median off-farm income is forecast to increase 2.3 percent from $66,468 in 2016 to $68,011 in 2017, and another 2.8 percent in 2018 to $69,940.
 (Because farm and off-farm income are not distributed identically for every farm, median total income will generally not equal the sum of median off-farm and median farm income.)

 See the Farm Household Income and Characteristics data product tables for financial statistics of farm operator households.